 When I switched to full time iOS coding, I built apps that were enjoyed by over 30 million users, including UBS, Fender, and PlayStation.

 In my spare time I've developed over 100 apps for iOS and Android.
-My tools have been used by Apple, Verizon, GE, and more.
+My tools have been used by Apple, Verizon, Autodesk, GE, and others.

-Writing is now my full-time job once again, and I've authored over 20 books on iOS, macOS, watchOS, React, PHP, and Linux.
+Writing is now my full-time job once again, and I've authored over 20 books on iOS, macOS, watchOS, React, PHP, Linux, and more.

 That being said, I've picked up some tips along the way that can help you learn more efficiently.
 I don't claim these were invented by me – in fact, quite the opposite! – but here they are, in no particular order: